List of The Great British Bake Off finalists (series 1–7): Andrew Smyth

 Andrew Michael Smyth (born 1990/91), one of runners-up of the seventh series, is an aerospace engineer for Rolls-Royce Holdings in Derby, designing jet engines.
 He was born in County Down, Northern Ireland, to his parents Nigel and Kay and has one brother, Jamie.
 He sings tenor especially for a choir group in Derby.

 Smyth graduated from Sidney Sussex College, Cambridge in 2013 with a degree in Engineering.

-Smyth re-competed against Jane Beedle (series seven), Liam Charles (series eight), and Flo Atkins (series) in the 2018 Christmas special of Bake Off.
+Smyth re-competed against Jane Beedle (series seven), Liam Charles (series eight), and Flo Atkins (series eight) in the 2018 Christmas special of Bake Off.
 Beedle was crowned the special's winner.

 In 2021, Smyth was one of the executive producers of a Netflix baking competition series called Baking Impossible.
 He also served as a judge on the show.